“I love you, mom.”

 Now that they’re all but grown, I don’t take one second of it for granted, and I think of the generations that have gone ahead of us: their words of encouragement, their silent and spoken prayers, their admonitions and stories, their smiles and reassurances; extended from those who walked before and then alongside, getting us to this place.

-Dad and I will assist, pray for you, tell stories and jokes, and be there – please God be willing – in any way you want or need, in the years to come.
+Dad and I will assist, pray, tell stories and jokes, and be there – please God be willing – in any way you want or need, in the years to come.

 With a heart of gratitude, I thank the Lord for the blessing you both are, and for every single treasured, unique member that makes the love in our family vast and abundant.